remotestorage/remotestorage.js/README.markdown

 PLEASE LOG INTO irc://irc.freenode.net/unhosted SO WE CAN HELP YOU TO GET IT WORKING ON YOUR SERVER

+This code is published unde the AGPL license.

 * get a server with apache and php.
 For instance, you can get debian lenny server at rackspace, ssh to it as root, and run:
   * apt-get update
   * apt-get upgrade